immortalstar7/BulletinBoardwithReactJS/README.md

 # BulletinBoardwithReactJS
-A Simple Bulletin Board app built using React JS features.
+A Simple Bulletin Board app built using React JS Components.
 This app is created following the tutorials from lynda.com